mdsitton/grwl/docs/CONTRIBUTING.md

 property rights](https://en.wikipedia.org/wiki/Intellectual_property) to any code you contribute.
 If you did not write the code yourself, you must explain where it came from and under what license you received it.
-Even code using the same license as GLFW may not be copied without attribution.
+Even code using the same license as GRWL may not be copied without attribution.

 __There is no preferred patch size__.
 A one character fix is just as welcome as a thousand line one, if that is the appropriate size for the fix.